Defining Intrusion Detection Systems & How IDS Monitors Work

 The future of IDS

-Companies realise the limitations of a standard IDS.
+Companies realize the limitations of a standard IDS.
 Some are reacting to build bigger and better products for their customers.

 In a year or two, new IDS solutions may come with a lower administrative burden.
 They may rely on machine learning to lower the risk of false positives, so staff has less to examine every day.
 And vendors may update them simultaneously, so the system always has access to up-to-date information about new challenges.